BoredManCodes/Janet/PRIVACY.md

 # Privacy Policy
-The user of this application requires the collection of user data.
+The use of this application requires the collection of user data.
 The data collected includes Discord user IDs.
 Usage of this application is considered explicit consent to the terms of this policy.

 ## Data Access